- by Medikoe Health Expert

-It is a cancer of the body’s blood-forming tissues, including the bone marrow and the lymphatic system.
+Leukemia is the cancer of the body’s blood-forming tissues, including the bone marrow and the lymphatic system.
 It usually involves the white blood cells.
-In Leukemia, the bone marrow produces abnormal white blood cells, which don’t function properly.
+In Leukemia, the bone marrow produces abnormal white blood cells, which don’t function properly leading to various complications.

 Classification on the basis of its progress:

 Acute Leukemia: In this, the abnormal blood cells are immature blood cells that can’t carry out their normal functions, and they multiply rapidly, so the disease worsens quickly.